jacketman0112/mlb-data-pipeline/README.md

 This step completes the full ETL pipeline in a local environment before cloud deployment.

+## Cloud Deployment (GCP)

+The ETL pipeline was successfully deployed to Google Cloud SQL (MySQL).
+Data was ingested from Python into Cloud SQL via public IP with authorized networks, and verified using Cloud SQL Studio (`COUNT(*)`).

 ## Notes
 - Database ingestion (MySQL) is planned as the next step and will be executed in a local environment.